The Major and the Minor

-The Major and the Minor is a 1942 American comedy film starring Ginger Rogers and Ray Milland.
+The Major and the Minor is a 1942 American romantic comedy film starring Ginger Rogers and Ray Milland.
 It was the first American film directed by Billy Wilder.
 The screenplay credited to Wilder and Charles Brackett is "suggested by" the 1923 play Connie Goes Home by Edward Childs Carpenter, based on the 1921 Saturday Evening Post story "Sunny Goes Home" by Fannie Kilbourne.

 Plot

-After her first client, Albert Osborne (Robert Benchley), makes a heavy pass and refuses to take “No” for an answer, Susan Applegate (Ginger Rogers) quits her job as a Revigorous System scalp massager and decides to leave New York City and return home to Stevenson, Iowa.
+After her first client, Albert Osborne (Robert Benchley), makes a heavy pass and refuses to take "No" for an answer, Susan Applegate (Ginger Rogers) quits her job as a Revigora System scalp massager and decides to leave New York City and return home to Stevenson, Iowa.
 At the train station, she discovers she has only enough money to cover a half fare, so she disguises herself as a twelve-year-old girl named Su-Su.
 When two suspicious conductors catch her smoking, Su-Su takes refuge in the compartment of Major Philip Kirby (Ray Milland) who, believing she is a frightened child, agrees to let her stay in his compartment until they reach his stop.

 When the train is detained by flooding, Philip's fiancée, Pamela Hill (Rita Johnson) and her father, his commanding officer at the military academy where he teaches, drive to meet him.
 Pamela boards the train and finds Su-Su sleeping in the lower berth.
 Imagining the worst, she accuses Philip of being unfaithful and reports his transgression to her father and the board.
 Amused, Philip introduces Su-Su to the assembled authorities.
 Pamela insists that she stay with them.

 Pamela's teenaged sister Lucy (Diana Lynn), a student of biology, immediately sees through Susan's disguise.
 She promises to keep her secret if Susan will help her sabotage Pamela's efforts to keep Philip at the academy instead of allowing him to be assigned to active duty.
-Pretending to be Pamela, Susan calls one of Pamela's Washington, D.C., connections and arranges to have Philip's status changed.

 Susan becomes popular with the cadets, most of whom have refined a technique for stealing kisses using a description of the fall of the Maginot Line.
 Philip tries to explain to Susan why she should not encourage them, losing himself in a metaphor of lightbulbs and moths.
-At one point, he looks at her through his bad eye and tells her she will be a “knockout” one day.
+At one point, he looks at her through his bad eye and tells her she will be a "knockout" one day.

+When Lucy intercepts a letter from Pamela to one of her connections in Washington, D.C., asking that her husband be prevented from helping Philip get assigned to active duty, Susan uses her charm to persuade the phone cadet to leave her alone near the switchboard.
+Pretending to be Pamela, Susan calls one of Pamela's Washington, D.C., contacts and arranges to have Philip's status changed.